elcritch/sigils/docs/threading.md

 - Preconditions: `agent` must be unique (`isUniqueRef`) to prevent sharing GC refs across threads.
 - Creates two proxies:
   - `localProxy` — lives on the current thread; used by local code to talk to the remote agent.
-  - `remoteProxy` — lives on the destination thread; used to forward events back to the local side.
+  - `remoteRouter` — lives on the destination thread; used to forward events back to the local side.
 - Rewrites subscriptions:
   - Outbound (agent listening to others): rebinds listeners so the local proxy receives those signals and forwards across threads.
-  - Inbound (others listening to agent): rebinds so callers attach to `localProxy`; the remote agent publishes to `remoteProxy`, which forwards back.
+  - Inbound (others listening to agent): rebinds so callers attach to `localProxy`; the remote agent publishes to `remoteRouter`, which forwards back.
 - Ownership transfer:
-  - Sends `Move(agent)` and `Move(remoteProxy)` to the destination thread so they are owned (and managed) by that thread's `references` table.
+  - Sends `Move(agent)` and `Move(remoteRouter)` to the destination thread so they are owned (and managed) by that thread's `references` table.
 - Returns `localProxy` to the caller; the original `agent` variable is moved (becomes `nil`).

 The tests demonstrate this flow, e.g.: